Seeing the aurora borealis is one of the most common bucket list items out there — and Finnish Lapland is one of the best places to do it!

 This glass igloo hotel also offer snowmobile rides and all sorts of other outdoor experiences, so you don’t have to worry about missing out on anything on your Arctic bucket list just because you’re in a remote location.

 Aurora Pyramid Glass Igloo – View Property Here

 Meet the new evolution of glass igloos in Finland: pyramid glass igloos!

-This unique hotel, Aurora Pyramid Glass Igloo, is brand new.
 It’s located 4 miles from Levi and 11 miles from Kittila Airport, making it a convenient stay especially if you want to do a mixed ski holiday and Northern lights chasing trip.